 A Bench Warrant Could be Issued for You

+If you do not show up at the date and time you are supposed to appear, the judge may issue a bench warrant.
 A bench warrant gives law enforcement officers the right to arrest you and bring you before a judge.
-Individuals who are brought in on a warrant may be treated more severely by the court system in California.
+In California, the court system may treat individuals brought in on a warrant more severely.

-Note that a bench warrant does not expire after it is issued.
+Please note that a bench warrant does not expire after it is issued.
 It will remain on your record until you get it cleared.
-In order to get your warrant cleared, you may want to contact a traffic violation lawyer in Los Angeles, CA. A traffic violation lawyer may be able to get a warrant cleared if you were not charged with a felony.
+In order to get your warrant cleared, you may want to contact a criminal defense lawyer in Los Angeles, CA.

+A lawyer may be able to get a warrant cleared if you were not charged with a felony.
 However, if you were issued a warrant because you did not appear in court, you may have to appear before a judge and jury to resolve the charges you are facing and your warrant.

 For a free legal consultation, call (310) 896-2723